 - Clean Transportation – ELPC provided legal representation and guidance to grassroots groups opposed to the “Prairie Parkway” highway proposal, which was successfully squashed in 2012.
 We advocated smarter “fix it first” alternatives that achieved transportation and job creation goals without disrupting communities and harming natural resources.

-- Special Places – Bell Smith Springs is a beautiful part of the Shawnee National Forest, where streams have carved out interesting rock formations and natural springs form large pools of pristine water.
+- Wild & Natural Places – Bell Smith Springs is a beautiful part of the Shawnee National Forest, where streams have carved out interesting rock formations and natural springs form large pools of pristine water.
 ELPC protected this special place in Illinois from unnecessary logging that would have caused significant soil erosion and damaged the springs.
 Our emergency injunction halted the logging until a thorough environmental analysis could be completed.

 For other victories, visit our impacts page.